dumians/llm-stack-overview/README.md

 such as the original Generative Pre-Trained Transformer (GPT) by OpenAI and Bidirectional Encoder Representations from Transformers (BERT) by Google, both in 2018.

-In 2023, transformer is still the state-of-the-art architecture for large language models that enables rapid advancement of the field.
+In 2023, transformer is still the state-of-the-art architecture for LLMs that enables rapid advancement of the field.

 #### Further Reading